dev-centr/templates/README.md

 ## Details

-- The `.code-workspace` file defines repositories and assigns them labels in VSCode.
+- The [`FoodTruckNerdz.code-workspace`](<FoodTruckNerdz.code-workspace>) file configures VSCode to display labels for the different repositories.
 - Git is configured to exclude the other repositories in the `.gitignore` file, so when you sync changes made in the child repositories, they do not get added to the Base accidentally.
 The .gitignore file contains all repository names in it to ensure this.

 > [!Warning]